serut/vieassociative/readme.md

 ## we do not reinvent the wheel ##

-We currently use these softwares for making vieassociative awesome :
+We currently use these softwares in order to make vieassociative awesome :

 * [Laravel](http://laravel.com/docs) : MIT License
 * [Bootstrap](http://getbootstrap.com/2.3.2/) : Apache 2.0